Opinion | D.C.’s police came to the Capitol’s rescue. Its taxpayers still aren’t allowed a vote in Congress.

 Bailing out Congress is okay.

-But District residents are not allowed a vote in Congress or the authority to spend our locally raised tax dollars without congressional approval.
+But District residents are not allowed a vote in Congress or have the authority to spend our locally raised tax dollars without congressional approval.
 We can help save the Capitol complex and the Supreme Court, but we can’t appoint our own judges.
 Unlike those in most state and local jurisdictions, the D.C. attorney general cannot prosecute adult felonies and serious misdemeanors in the city.
 That job is left up to a presidentially appointed U.S. attorney.

 The federal government guards and flaunts its responsibility for protecting federal buildings stretching from the Library of Congress to the Lincoln Memorial and facilities scattered between.